JDLR22PHY/phonopy-1.1/README.md

 - `-s`
   Instructs Phonopy to save the plotted graph.
 This is recommended for better graph proportions.

+- `--pam-cmap`: Specify a custom colormap for PAM bands plotting (e.g., 'viridis', 'plasma', 'inferno')

+- `--with-pam-bands`: When used with PAMDOS calculation, plots the PAMDOS alongside the PAM projected phonon dispersion.
+Note that the frequency range is automatically scaled to match the PAMDOS range.

 ## Example Workflow

 1. **Standard PAM DOS Calculation:**